-We set out below the main changes under the new Act: this ALERT is not intended to be an exhaustive review of the new Act.
+We set out below the main changes under the new Act: this Alert is not intended to be an exhaustive review of the new Act.

 GENERAL TWO-YEAR LIMITATION PERIOD

 Under the new Limitation Act, in most circumstances, the claimant must sue within two years of the discovery of the claim.
-For most claims, this is a significant shortening of the limitation period under the present statute.
+For most claims, this is a significant shortening of the limitation period under the present Act.

 A claim is "discovered" under the new Limitation Act when the claimant knows that injury, loss or damage has occurred as a result of the defendant's actions, and that a court proceeding would be an appropriate way to address that harm.
-A claimant must exercise reasonable diligence in investigating, discovering, and acting on a potential claim.
+A claimant must exercise reasonable diligence in investigating, discovering, and acting on a potential claim

 ULTIMATE LIMITATION PERIOD REDUCED TO 15 YEARS